erizov/Professor/semester_05/lecture_24_segmentation/unet/univer.en.md

 ## Algorithm Definition

-Unet is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+U-Net is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Unet is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+U-Net works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science